kojigardiner/ambilight-client/README.md

 for a TV.
 In its primary operating mode, Ambilight provides illumination matching the content displayed on the TV.

-This is accomplished by way of a separate Ambilight-Server device, which is a Raspberry Pi with a camera pointed at the TV.
-The server and client communicate over UDP.
+A separate Ambilight server device consists of a Raspberry Pi with a camera pointed at the TV, and sends data to the client, The server and client communicate over UDP.

 ## Definitions
 Server = Raspberry Pi with camera (ambilight-server)